OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 - Implement basic knowledge of agent, principal, credential, and object into an OS
 - Implement and working authentication by using sensitivity and hashes as a basic concept
-- Be able to label weakness of each hashes method within an OS
+- Be able to label weakness of each hashing method within an OS

 ### Access Control